jakevdp/jakevdp.github.com/source/_posts/2012-08-08-memoryview-benchmarks.markdown

     In [4]: timeit pairwise(X)
     100 loops, best of 3: 2.45 ms per loop

-Just as fast as using raw pointers, but much more clean.
+Just as fast as using raw pointers, but much cleaner and easier to read.

 ### Summary ###
-Here are our timing results summarized:
+Here are the timing results we've seen above:

 - **Python + numpy**: 6510 ms
 - **Cython + numpy**: 668 ms